wds4/DCoSL/dips/grapevine/ratingsSkeletons/nostrCuratedListInstanceGenericRating.md

 JSON C:

-Note: in the below, the `nostrParentCuratedListData` fields (eventID, slug, name) indicate a version of `nostrTopic` which is not a simple list but a wordType.
+Note: in the below, the `nostrParentCuratedListData` fields (eventID, slug, name) indicate a version of `nostrTopic` which is not a list but a wordType (so top level property has wordTypeData but not listData).
+Technically I should probably make a new rating template for this; either that or add a field under nostrParentCuratedListData to indicate whether to expect listData or wordTypeData.

 ```json
 {